 In the 1970’s the London Adventure Playgrounds Association was established and playgrounds in the UK became quite arty and anarchistic both in look and ethos; places of total freedom within common sense limits.
 Today, in Denmark and Copenhagen in particular, adventure playgrounds are everywhere and are highly valued by the communities who use them.
 In Berlin the emphasis is on construction and traditional craft skills: woodworking, metal work and pottery.
 In Japanese playgrounds they will light a fire under a tin bath to create a natural hot tub!
 Woodland Tribe draws on this exciting culture to create a woodland play space full of possibilities and uncertainties!

-The team from Every Day a New Adventure, that create the Woodland Tribe area for Shambala, are adventure play fanatics: come and chat to Tom Williams at the Woodland Tribe at Shambala to learn more or send him an email: email@example.com
+The team that create the Woodland Tribe area for Shambala, are adventure play fanatics: come and chat to Tom Williams at the Woodland Tribe at Shambala to learn more or send him an email: email@example.com